rikhuijzer/jas/README.md

 Unlike the GitHub Actions syntax, the version cannot become out of sync with the hash.
 Also, with this method, you know exactly what you run.
-With GitHub Actions, even when the commit hash is pinned, the dependencies can still change if I understand correctly.
+With GitHub Actions, even when the commit hash is pinned, the dependencies could still change if I understand correctly.